bda-research/node-crawler/README.md

  * More crawling tests
  * Document the API
  * Get feedback on featureset for a 1.0 release (option for autofollowing links?)
- * Make sure jQuery is cached / Include latest release in tree or add dependency
  * Check how we can support other mimetypes than HTML
  * Add+test timeout parameter
  * Option to wait for callback to finish before freeing the pool resource (via another callback like next())